MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-analyze-cash-flow.md

 description: 'Describes how to use the Cash Cycle, Income & Expense, Cash Flow, and Cash Flow Forecast charts to analyze the past and future flow of money in and out of your company.'
 author: brentholtorf
 ms.topic: conceptual
-ms.devlang: na
+ms.devlang: al
-ms.tgt_pltfrm: na
-ms.workload: na
 ms.search.keywords: 'money flow, expense and income, liquidity, cash receipts minus cash payments, Cartera' ms.search.form: '762, 840, 841, 847, 848, 849, 850, 851, 857, 858, 859, 860, 862, 863, 865, 866, 867, 868, 869, 1818'
 ms.date: 12/20/2021
 ms.author: bholtorf
+ms.service: dynamics-365-business-central
 ---
-# <a name="analyzing-cash-flow-in-your-company"></a>Analysing Cash Flow in Your Company
+# Analysing Cash Flow in Your Company
 The charts on the Accountant Role Centre provide insights that can help you make solid decisions about what to do with your cash.

 | To answer questions like these | Use this chart |